PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Related Works

-\textbf{Expert Dropping.} Expert dropping methods reduce MoE model size by eliminating entire expert modules considered unimportant.
-NAEE~\citep{lu2024expertsequalefficientexpert} performs an exhaustive search to determine which experts to retain, while STUN~\citep{lee2025stunstructuredthenunstructuredpruningscalable} accelerates this process by reducing the selection complexity to a constant $O(1)$ by leveraging a latent structure between experts based on behavior similarity.
-These expert dropping methods suffer from a significant drawback: different downstream tasks require different selected calibration datasets.
-For the commonsense benchmarks, NAEE uses C4 for calibration, while for math tasks, it uses MATH dataset for calibration. $\text{MoE-I}^2$~\citep{yang2024moei2compressingmixtureexperts} performs inter-expert pruning followed by intra-expert low-rank decomposition.
-However, it requires finetuning to recover the performance of the compressed model.
+\textbf{Expert Dropping.} Expert dropping methods reduce MoE model size by removing entire expert modules considered unimportant.
+For example, NAEE~\citep{lu2024expertsequalefficientexpert} performs an exhaustive search to identify a subset of experts to retain, while STUN~\citep{lee2025stunstructuredthenunstructuredpruningscalable} accelerates this process by exploiting latent behavioral similarity among experts, reducing the selection complexity to $O(1)$.
+Despite their effectiveness, these methods rely heavily on task-specific calibration datasets, as different downstream tasks often require different subsets of experts to be preserved.
+This limits their generality across tasks.
+Relatedly, $\text{MoE-I}^2$~\citep{yang2024moei2compressingmixtureexperts} adopts a two-stage strategy combining inter-expert pruning with intra-expert low-rank decomposition.
+However, it requires finetuning to recover performance.

 \textbf{Expert Merging.} To better preserve accuracy, several recent works have proposed merging similar experts rather than dropping them.
 Methods like HC-SMoE~\citep{chen2025retrainingfreemergingsparsemoe} use hierarchical clustering based on expert output similarity to identify and combine experts, while MC-SMoE~\citep{li2024mergecompressdemystifyefficient}, D2~\citep{gu2025deltadecompressionmoebasedllms}, and Sub-MoE ~\citep{li2025submoeefficientmixtureofexpertllms} adopt multi-stage merging pipelines, e.g., first merging experts based on similarities, and then adding low-rank matrices to approximate the residual information.
-While these methods generally outperform expert dropping in accuracy, they often require complex procedures like SVD decomposition.
-In addition, they rely on coarse-grained expert merging, which risks hurting the distinctions between specialized experts.
-Different from existing methods, \name focuses on fine-grained entry-wise merging while being training-free and performing merging in a single pass.
+While these methods generally outperform expert dropping in accuracy, they often require complex procedures like SVD.
+In addition, they rely on coarse-grained expert merging, which risks hurting the distinctions between specialized experts and suffers from severe accuracy drop at large compression ratios.
+In contrast, \name performs fine-grained, element-wise merging in a training-free and single-pass manner, effectively preserving expert diversity.